Pharadas/ListererIndexerer/README.md

     N = Length of the list
     P = Maximum value that could be in the list
-    I = Iterator starting at the size of the list and decreasing by one until it reaches 0
+    I = Iterator starting at 0 and increasing until it reaches the size of the list

     ⅀(P + N - I - 1)^(N - I - 1)